 Social Enterprise Accelerator Cohort

-Propel Nonprofits, with support from Otto Bremer Trust, is pleased to announce a new social enterprise accelerator program beginning in the summer of 2022 for Minnesota nonprofits that are developing an earned revenue stream to support the mission of their nonprofits.
-Propel is accepting applications from Minnesota nonprofits that have recently launched, or are on the brink of launching, a new social enterprise initiative and want to network with peers and coaches in a cohort setting to refine the business plan and implementation of their project.
+Propel Nonprofits, with support from Otto Bremer Trust, developed a social enterprise accelerator program in 2022 for Minnesota nonprofits that were developing an earned revenue stream to support the mission of their nonprofits.
+Propel solicited applications from Minnesota nonprofits that had recently launched, or were on the brink of launching, a new social enterprise initiative and wanted to network with peers and coaches in a cohort setting to refine the business plan and implementation of their project.

 2022 Social Enterprise Accelerator Cohort:

 - Itasca Life Options: the organization will focus on a coffee shop staffed by their clients.
 (Grand Rapids, MN)

 - Minnesota Marine Art Museum: the organization will focus on expanded food and beverage services (Winona, MN)